-¶ 1 Leave a comment on paragraph 1 0 Nashville Skyline begins with a reprise of Girl From the North Country, a song from Freewheelin’.
+Nashville Skyline begins with a reprise of Girl From the North Country, a song from Freewheelin’.
 Dylan sings it with his new smooth, country-style voice, trading verses with the man in black himself, the face of country music, Johnny Cash.
-They sing the last chorus as a duet.
 Like most duets with Dylan, it’s a bit ragged, as his partner tries and fails to synchronize with Dylan’s idiosyncracies.
 But it’s a charming performance, relaxed and loose.

-¶ 2 Leave a comment on paragraph 2 0 I imagine that many Dylan fans were quite chagrined when this song first rang out of their turntable.
-It was 1969 and the hippy-era was in full swing.
+I imagine that many Dylan fans at the time were not thrilled when this song first rang out of their turntable.
+It was 1969 and the hippy era was in full swing.
 Rebellion against the establishment was at a fever pitch.
 And here was the “voice of their generation” gone country, singing the sounds of the hard-right establishment.
 Once again Dylan was (gleefully I assume) confounding his faithful.

-¶ 6 Leave a comment on paragraph 6 0 Bob Johnson, Bob’s longtime producer, saw the proximity of the two as a golden opportunity.
+Bob Johnston, Bob’s longtime producer, saw the proximity of the two as a golden opportunity.
 He readied the studio to record.
-He tried to make an intimate, inviting setting in order to lure the two into recording.
+He tried to create an intimate, inviting setting in order to lure the two into recording.